J.K. Rowling

 Context:

-Mentioned as an example of stories with strong, well-defined characters that appeal to children
+Referenced as an example of stories with strong, well-defined characters that appeal to children, alongside Star Wars and The Hobbit.
+Used to illustrate the point that what children want from stories—including history—is character, urgency, and narrative tension.

 October 02, 2017